Happy Endings?: Content

 The film explores the Asian massage industry in Rhode Island.
 Relying heavily on guerrilla filmmaking techniques, Happy Endings? follows the life of one spa worker ("Heather") while intertwining interviews with two other spa workers, the then Providence Mayor David Cicilline, Providence's Police Vice department, State Representative Joanne Giannini, State Senator Rhoda Perry, the staff of The Providence Phoenix, local residents, and "johns", "janes" or massage parlor clients.

 Over the course of two years, the viewer sees the debate change from the creation of laws against prostitution to laws against prostitution and human trafficking.
 Although this link is never proven in the film, human trafficking is discussed at length.

 Through candid, one-on-one interviews, the film offers insight into the lives of the women at the center of the debate, the struggles of its subjects, and the strength that they maintain in order to survive.
 Because the women in the massage parlors did not want their names revealed, the director renamed all of the sex workers after her roommates while studying as an undergraduate at Providence College.

 Underground film

 Happy Endings? is considered an underground film in style, genre and financing.
 The world première was at the Anthology Film Archives in New York as part of the Cinekink film festival of 2009.
-It was also shown in the Brattle Theatre in Cambridge MA and AS220 in Providence.
+It was also shown in the Brattle Theatre in Cambridge, Massachusetts and AS220 in Providence.